Non-lexical vocables in music: Examples

 Jack Black uses non-lexical vocables whilst singing as Tenacious D.

 "Da Da Da" by German group Trio uses the phrase "da da da" throughout the song.

-The chorus to the Simon and Garfunkel hit The Boxer contains the repeated phrase "lie-la-lie".
+The chorus to the Simon and Garfunkel hit "The Boxer" contains the repeated phrase "lie-la-lie".

-One of the most famous examples comes from The Beatles hit song Hey Jude that has become synonymous with the non-lexical vocal "Na na na na na na na".
-Likewise, an early hit for Sir Elton John, Crocodile Rock, employs "la, la la la la la" for much of the chorus.
+One of the most famous examples comes from The Beatles' song "Hey Jude", which ends with a long run of "Na na na na na na na".
+Similarly Elton John's "Crocodile Rock" employs "la, la la la la la" for much of the chorus.

-Other notable songs to include non-lexical vocables include The Police's song "De Do Do Do, De Da Da Da" and Dave Dee, Dozy, Beaky, Mick & Tich's song "Zabadak!".
+Other notable songs to include non-lexical vocables include The Police's song "De Do Do Do, De Da Da Da", The Delfonics song "La-La (Means I Love You)", and Dave Dee, Dozy, Beaky, Mick & Tich's song "Zabadak!".

 Van Morrison employed scat in his performances.

+The Dandy Warhols used non-lexical vocables throughout the song "The Dandy Warhols' T.V.
+Theme Song", which was on their 1995 album Dandys Rule OK.

+Hanson used non-lexical vocables in the chorus of their 1997 song "MMMBop".

+Alcest used an invented language made up of spontaneous and improvised sounds on a fourth of their songs.

 French singer Antoine Tomé has used vocal percussions and sung several of his songs in an imaginary language since the 1970's.

-Examples by popular non-anglophone singers using such techniques include "Bla Bla Bla" by Gigi D'Agostino, "Eena Mina Dika" in the Bollywood film Aasha, Eduard Khil's "I Am Glad, Cause I'm Finally Returning Back Home" (known as "Trololo") sung entirely without lyrics, "Fuzao" by Faye Wong, "Lagu Lagu" by Sa Dingding, "Din Daa Daa" by George Kranz, and much (but not all) of the lyrics to Finnish folk song and meme phenomenon Ievan Polkka.
+Examples by popular non-anglophone singers using such techniques include "Bla Bla Bla" by Gigi D'Agostino, "Eena Mina Dika" in the Bollywood film Aasha, Eduard Khil's "I Am Glad, Cause I'm Finally Returning Back Home" (known as "Trololo") sung entirely without lyrics, "Fuzao" by Faye Wong, "Lagu Lagu" by Sa Dingding, "Din Daa Daa" by George Kranz, and much (but not all) of the lyrics to Finnish folk song and meme phenomenon "Ievan Polkka".

 Russian ska punk band Nogu Svelo! tends to use various non-lexical vocables in their songs.
-Their popular song “Haru Mamburu” (Russian: «Хару Мамбуру») is composed completely from pseudoword vocables without any meaningful text.
+Their popular song "Haru Mamburu" (Russian: Хару Мамбуру) is composed completely from pseudoword vocables without any meaningful text.

 Pseudo-Latin is sometimes used in new-age music, especially when it imitates Gregorian chant or other choral church music, e. g.
 "Ameno" by Era or "Adiemus" by Adiemus.

+Franco Godi, in songs like Parapapa Perepepe, on his "Signor Rossi" album, perhaps an Italian sounding variation of the name of the Icelandic band Sigur Rós.